arielf/a-picture-worth/README.md

 Let's continue with another, related, exercise.

+Let's switch some pixels:
-Change the z-value (3rd column) of just 5 (out of over 5,000) points to some arbitrary value taken from somewhere else in the data-set.
+change the z-value (3rd column) of just 5 (out of over 5,000) points to some value taken from somewhere else in the data-set.

 It would be extremely hard to notice this small change by looking at the numbers directly.